Donor Donations & Sponsorships

 Donor Donations vs Bidder Donations

 When dealing with cash donations there is an overlap between recording a bidder donation or a donor donation.
-There is no single right answer to which way it should be recorded, but a couple of guidelines help.
+There is no single right answer to which way it should be recorded, although here are a couple of guidelines that may help.